VectorInstitute/PromptEngineering/src/reference_implementations/prompt_zoo/training_scripts/README.md

 # Training Scripts

-This folder houses training scripts to run various experiemnts in `src/reference_implementations/prompt_zoo/`.
+This folder houses training scripts to run various experiments in `src/reference_implementations/prompt_zoo/`.
 More details for running each script is given below.

 ## Large scale experiments